-- In companies with a strong health culture, 62% of employees exercise at least 3 days a week, where only 49% of employees in companies with a weak health culture do.
+- Companies with a strong health culture showed that 62% of employees exercise at least 3 days a week, and only 49% of employees do this in companies that have a weaker health culture.

 - In companies with a strong health culture, 69% of employees rate their health as very good or excellent, where only 51% of employees in companies with a weak health culture did.

-- In companies with a strong health culture, 98% of employees are satisfied with the health plan, where only 76% of employees in companies with a weak health culture are.
+- Companies with a strong health culture showed that 98% of employees are satisfied with the health plan, and only 76% of employees do this in companies with a weaker health culture.